niteshkhatri/DollarStore/README.md

 ## Contributors

-Nitesh Kumar
-Saketh Reddy Basika
-Sandeep Reddy Gopu
+[Nitesh Kumar](https://github.com/niteshkhatri), Saketh Reddy Basika and Sandeep Reddy Gopu

 ## How to use